MonashSmartStructures/ospgrillage/docs/source/rst/Examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 For this example, the five super-T beams and two edge beams (parapets) of Figure 1 are being modelled similar to Caprani et al. (2017)
-- for this the number of longitudinal and transverse grid lines are 7 and 11 respectively.
+- with the number of longitudinal and transverse grid lines being 7 and 11 respectively.

 .. code-block:: python